1 Chronicles 13

 Notes

-The geographic description in verse 5 -- "from the Shihor of Egypt to the entrance of Hamath" -- describes the ideal boundaries of Israel's territory from south to north.
-The שִׁיחוֹר is likely the Wadi el-Arish on the Egyptian border, while לְבוֹא חֲמָת ("the entrance of Hamath") marks the northern extent of Israelite territory in Syria.
-By assembling people from the entire land, the Chronicler underscores that this was a truly national event, not a local Jerusalem affair.
-This is "all Israel" at its most literal.
+The geographic notice in verse 5, "from the Shihor of Egypt to the entrance of Hamath," marks Israel's ideal boundaries from south to north. שִׁיחוֹר is likely the Wadi el-Arish on the Egyptian border, while לְבוֹא חֲמָת ("the entrance of Hamath") denotes the northern extent of Israelite territory in Syria.
+By drawing participants from the whole land, the Chronicler makes clear that this is a national event, not merely a Jerusalem celebration.
+"All Israel" is meant in the broadest sense.

-Verse 6 identifies Kiriath-jearim by an alternate name, בַּעֲלָתָה ("Baalah").
-The ark had been housed there since the Philistines returned it, in the home of Abinadab (see 1 Samuel 7:1).
-The magnificent title given to the ark in verse 6 is worth careful attention: it is "the ark of God, the LORD, who is enthroned above the cherubim."
+Verse 6 identifies Kiriath-jearim by the alternate name בַּעֲלָתָה ("Baalah").
+The ark had remained there, in the house of Abinadab, since the Philistines returned it (see 1 Samuel 7:1).
+The title given to the ark deserves attention: it is "the ark of God, the LORD, who is enthroned above the cherubim."
 The Hebrew יוֹשֵׁב הַכְּרוּבִים ("the one enthroned upon the cherubim") presents God as a king seated on his throne.
-The cherubim on the ark's lid formed the base of God's invisible throne, making the ark the earthly focal point of God's sovereign rule.
-The phrase "over which his Name is invoked" (literally, "which is called by the Name") indicates that the ark bore the very name of the LORD -- it was his personal property and the sign of his covenant presence.
+The cherubim on the lid of the ark form the footstool or base of that invisible throne, so the ark becomes the earthly sign of God's sovereign rule.
+The phrase "over which his Name is invoked" (literally, "which is called by the Name") further marks the ark as the sign of the LORD's covenant presence.

 Verse 7 describes the means of transport: a עֲגָלָה חֲדָשָׁה ("new cart").
-Uzzah and Ahio, sons of Abinadab who had been custodians of the ark, drove the cart.
-A new cart might seem respectful -- the same approach the Philistines used when returning the ark in 1 Samuel 6:7.
-But this is precisely the problem.
-According to Numbers 4:15 and Numbers 7:9, the ark was to be carried on the shoulders of the Kohathite Levites using poles, never placed on a cart.
-David's use of a cart, however well-intentioned, followed Philistine precedent rather than Mosaic instruction.
-The Chronicler does not comment on this directly here but will make the lesson explicit in 1 Chronicles 15:13: "Because you did not carry it the first time, the LORD our God burst forth against us, because we did not seek him according to the regulation."
+Uzzah and Ahio, sons of Abinadab and custodians of the ark, drive it.
+A new cart may appear respectful; after all, the Philistines used one when returning the ark in 1 Samuel 6:7.
+But that is precisely the problem.
+According to Numbers 4:15 and Numbers 7:9, the ark was to be carried with poles on the shoulders of the Kohathite Levites, never set on a cart.
+David's method, though well meant, follows Philistine precedent rather than Mosaic instruction.
+The Chronicler does not say so here, but he will make the point explicit in 1 Chronicles 15:13.

-The celebration described in verse 8 is exuberant.
-The Hebrew מְשַׂחֲקִים ("celebrating, playing") conveys uninhibited joy, and the phrase בְּכָל עֹז ("with all strength/might") suggests total physical and emotional commitment.
-The list of instruments -- songs, lyres, harps, tambourines, cymbals, and trumpets -- represents the full range of Israelite worship music.
-The scene is one of overwhelming joy: the whole nation gathered, the ark finally moving toward its proper home, music filling the air.
-This makes the catastrophe of the next verses all the more shocking.
+The celebration in verse 8 is expansive.
+The Hebrew מְשַׂחֲקִים ("celebrating, playing") suggests unrestrained joy, and בְּכָל עֹז ("with all strength/might") implies total physical and emotional engagement.
+The long list of instruments, from lyres and harps to tambourines, cymbals, and trumpets, conveys the fullness of Israel's worship.
+The nation is gathered, the ark is moving toward its proper home, and music fills the air, which makes the catastrophe that follows all the more abrupt.

 The Death of Uzzah (vv.
 9-12)